oliveirathiago/oliveirathiago.github.io/_pages/work-in-progress.md

 ## Working papers

-- **Mind the gap: violent policing, legal cynicism, and the support for vigilantism in São Paulo neighborhoods**
+- **Mind the gap between law and enforcement: violent policing, legal cynicism, and the support for vigilantism in São Paulo neighborhoods**

   Author: **Thiago R. Oliveira**